 JSON Schema: A Complete Guide for Developers

 JSON Schema is the industry standard for defining the structure, types, and constraints of JSON data.
-If you build APIs, validate configuration files, or exchange data between services, JSON Schema gives you a formal way to describe what your data should look like — and validate it automatically.
+If you build APIs, validate configuration files, or exchange data between services, JSON Schema gives you a formal way to describe what your data should look like.
+It also lets you validate that data automatically.
 This guide explains what JSON Schema is, why you need it, and how to create one from scratch or generate one from existing data.

 What is JSON Schema?